junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean and Rory watch stories after stories rising into their view then being left behind.
 All have the same long, bleak look.
 An empty and straight corridor stretches in front of the lift on each floor, covered in thick scarlet velvet carpet.
 Not a single person in view.

-The lift comes to a halt at a floor near forty or fifty levels high -- they lost count when it got above thirty.
+The lift comes to a halt at a floor near fifty or sixty levels high -- they lost count when it got above thirty.
 The thing doesn't seem to be willing to move further up, so Dean and Rory have no choice but to walk into the corridor.
 The elevator clanks back down, leaving a dark, empty well in the space.

 The bulbs on the ceiling give off smoky, tawny light, barely lighting the corridor.